simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 can work (useful or not).
 They will be relative to today's date, unless a Y default year directive is in effect, in which case they will be relative to Y/1/1.

-If you write a transaction description or same-line comment, it must be separated from the period expression by **two or more spaces**.
-Eg:
+Period expressions must be terminated by **two or more spaces** if followed by additional fields.
+For example, the periodic transaction given below includes a transaction description "paycheck", which is separated from the period expression by a double space.
+If not for the second space, hledger would attempt (and fail) to parse "paycheck" as a part of the period expression.

 ```
 ;                                2 or more spaces
 ;                                      ||
 ;                                      vv
-~ every 2 weeks from 2018/6 to 2018/9  paycheck
+~ every 2 weeks from 2018/6/4 to 2018/9  paycheck
     assets:bank:checking   $1500
     income:acme inc
 ```